BrianP490/GRPO_Finetuning_Models/notebooks/README.md

     - Initial release

 ### grpo_gpt2_sandbox.ipynb:
-Testing
+For testing features and behaviors

 ### download_spam_dataset.ipynb:
-Developing module to download the dataset used for training
+Developing modules to download the dataset used for training